binarin/binarin.github.io/content/post/auto-reload-threepenny-gui.md

-When you are developing a [threepenny](https://hackage.haskell.org/package/threepenny-gui-0.8.0.0) app, you need to perform the same dance after every change: recompile and restart the app, and then manually reload a page in browser.
+When you are developing a [threepenny](https://hackage.haskell.org/package/threepenny-gui-0.8.0.0) app, you need to perform the same dance after every change: recompile and restart the app, and then manually reload a page in a browser.
 This becomes tiresome very quickly.
 But with the help of `ghcid` and with small changes to your Haskell code you can completely automate this process.

 <!--more-->

-All commands assume the simplest project layout with only code in `Main.hs`.
-This is direct copy from [threepenny-gui documentation](https://hackage.haskell.org/package/threepenny-gui-0.8.2.2/docs/Graphics-UI-Threepenny.html), and you can clone my [example repository](https://github.com/binarin/threepenny-reloading-example) which also adds all the necessary boilerplate.
+All commands assume the simplest project layout with all the code in `Main.hs`.
+It's a direct copy from [threepenny-gui documentation](https://hackage.haskell.org/package/threepenny-gui-0.8.2.2/docs/Graphics-UI-Threepenny.html), and you can clone my [example repository](https://github.com/binarin/threepenny-reloading-example) which also adds all the necessary boilerplate.

 ## Using `ghcid` for reloading {#using-ghcid-for-reloading}

-Almost all of the problems can be solved by using `ghcid`, which will give us a freshly recompiled and started application every time we'll change the source code.
-Here is an example of a command that is suitable for my example from above:
+Almost all of the problems can be solved by using [`ghcid`](https://github.com/ndmitchell/ghcid), which will give us a freshly recompiled and started application every time we'll change the source code.
+Here is an example of a command that is suitable for my example:

 {{< highlight shell "linenos=table, linenostart=1" >}}
 ghcid -c 'cabal new-repl' \